Gurrt/software-process/assignment-2/lean.md

 master* who will act as facilitator and a *product owner* who will talk with the clients.
 This situation will lead to role duplicity which is not optimal at all.
-It is true that given the case, the scrum master and the product owner can be shared between different teams but it is not advised.
+It is true that given the case, the scrum master and the product owner can be shared between different teams but if teams belong to different organisations or divisions will not happen.
 RUP only has one management team which is an improvement in terms of waste over scrum.

 Scrum also focuses on small iterations of the product: features are added iteration after iteration.
 The client then will not receive the